Genocide II World War II, IV Soviet Occupation

 Varakļāni Jewish Cemetery, at the end of Kapsētas Street.

 One of them is located near the cemetery fence, where the mass extermination of Jews took place.
-The inscription on it in Russian and Yiddish reads: "We will mourn forever with our parents, brothers and sisters who died at the hands of the fascists in 1941."
-The second monument is inside the cemetery; In the place where the killed Jews were later reburied, there is also an inscription in Yiddish and Russian: "Eternal memory of the victims of the German-fascist terror - the Jews of Varakļāni, brutally killed on August 4, 1941".
+The inscription on it in Russian and Yiddish reads: “We will forever mourn our parents, brothers and sisters who died at the hands of the fascists in 1941.”
+The second monument is located inside the cemetery; at the place where the murdered Jews were later reburied, it also has an inscription in Yiddish and Russian: “Eternal memory to the victims of German-fascist terror – the Jews of Varakļāni, brutally murdered on August 4, 1941.”

-Every year on the first Sunday of August, a memorial event dedicated to the Jews killed in Varakļāni takes place in the Varakļāni Jewish Cemetery.
+Every year on the first Sunday of August, a memorial event dedicated to the Jews killed in Varakļāni is held at the Varakļāni Jewish Cemetery.

 Historical Exposition “The Burning Conscience”